YIZHE12/Scrapy/README.md

 3. Use the spider in command line: scrapy crawl quotes -o example.csv -t csv

-    Alternatively, can call shell in command line scrapy shell 'https://....'
+    You can also call shell in command line scrapy shell 'https://....'

+    Also create a python file to run command line, here, I created a start.py which use

+    cmdline.execute("scarpy crawl qsbk_spider".split()) to run

 Exit shell using Ctrl + V/D